 The Commission is also pursuing its investigation into the gas market in response to concerns regarding potential distortions of competition by companies active on the European gas markets, notably by Russian gas supplier Gazprom.
 The company displays unusual business behaviour, and the average filling level of EU Gazprom-operated storage is around 16%, whereas non-Gazprom storage is at 44%.
 The Commission is currently investigating as a matter of priority all allegations of potential anti-competitive commercial conduct by Gazprom and gathering additional information from market players.

 The Commission continues to work with neighbours and partners in the Western Balkans, and in the Energy Community, which share the EU’s fossil fuel dependencies and exposure to price hikes, while also having committed to the same long term climate goals.
-For Ukraine and Moldova, the EU stands ready to support to ensure reliable and sustainable energy as necessary.
+For Ukraine, Moldova and Georgia, the EU stands ready to support to ensure reliable and sustainable energy as necessary.
 The ongoing effort to provide for an emergency synchronisation of the Ukrainian and Moldovan electricity grids with the continental European grid is a clear token of this commitment.

 REPower EU: eliminating our dependence on Russian Fossil FUELS